The Place to Share |

 ![]() |

-ponds like the one shown at left.
-Just under a mile upstream of the takeout, you'll also see a lake on river right leading under a railroad bridge.
-GPS: N 29 degrees 03.299' W 82 degrees 26.770' You'll want to continue to the left on the main channel to the takeout.
-You'll pass under the Pennsylvania Avenue bridge, which used to be a takeout but is now closed.
-There is a restaurant and boat livery on river right just before the bridge, however.
+Just under a mile upstream of the takeout, there was a lake on river right leading under a railroad bridge.
+GPS: N 29 degrees 03.299' W 82 degrees 26.770' You'll continued to the left on the main channel to the takeout.
+We passed under the Pennsylvania Avenue bridge, which used to be a takeout but was closed.
 Past Pennsylvania Avenue, the Rainbow flows through a remote area of Dunnellon and joins with the Withlacoochee River just upstream of the takeout.
 There are interesting channels on river left that parallel the main channel.
 (And you'll also pass the public beach.) |